Skien (town): Kapitelberget

 The Church on Kapitelberget (Kirken på Kapitelberget) was a medieval church.
 Kapitelberget was a private chapel on Bratsberg farm dating to the early 1100s.
 It is not known when the church went out of use, but Bratsberg farm burned down in 1156. in 1576, Peder Claussøn Friis reviewed it as a ruin.
 The site was first excavated in 1901.
 In 1928, Gerhard Fischer undertook restoration and preservation.
 The work was completed in 1933.

+Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The city of Skien lies within Skien Municipality and is therefore governed by the municipal council of Skien Municipality.